zenitopires/iambicbot/README.md

     $ cd iambicbot

 ## Configure authorization
-Create a `config.js` file and enter your Twitter authorization keys like so:
+Create a `config.js` file in the iambicbot directory and enter your Twitter authorization keys like so:
   ```
   module.exports = {
     consumer_key:         'API_key',